Permanent supportive housing: Denver, CO

 - Data collection from all parties: Many program partners and public agencies collect data, allowing for evaluation and city savings calculations.
 This includes homeless service providers contributing housing stability and resident progress data and Denver's Department of Public Safety sharing jail-bed day data for program participants.

-- Final results of randomized control trial: The Urban Institute signs on as an independent evaluator to administer a randomized control trial; the organization has issued quarterly interim reports since October 2017, with a final report set for July 2021.
+- Final results of randomized control trial: The Urban Institute signs on as an independent evaluator to administer a randomized control trial; the organization has issued quarterly interim reports since October 2017, with a final report published in July 2021.
+The results demonstrate that the model successfully increased stable housing for homeless individuals, reduced jail stays and police interactions, and resulted in a net return on investment of over $1 million.

 Results for America would like to thank the following individuals for their help in the completion of this case study: Carrie Craig and Meredith Ritchie of the Colorado Coalition for the Homeless; Katie Bonamoso of the Corporation for Supportive Housing; Tyler Jaeckel of the Bell Policy Center; Sarah Gillespie, Mary Cunningham, and Justin Milner of the Urban Institute; and Derek Woodbury of the Denver Department of Housing Stability.